k88hudson/git-flight-rules/README.md

 (master)$ git checkout -f
 ```

-To reset only a specific file, you can use that the filename as the argument:
+To reset only a specific file, you can use that filename as the argument:

 ```sh
 $ git reset filename